Backing Up Central#

 You cannot restore a backup to an older version of Central.
 For example, if you create a backup from Central v1.0, you cannot restore it to Central v0.9.

+Before v2023.1, Central supported scheduled backups to Google Drive.
+That functionality has been sunsetted, but you can follow the same steps here to restore a backup file from Google Drive.
 The first thing you'll have to do is download your backup from Google Drive, which you can do from the Google Drive website.
 You will find the backups in a folder called

 ODK Backups.
 Each file is a single backup snapshot, and each snapshot should be titled